Hendon: Transport

 Hendon is served by Hendon Central tube station on the Edgware Branch of the Northern line (Zone 3/4 on the London Underground network) and by Hendon railway station on National Rail's Thameslink service.

 Numerous minicab companies operate within Hendon.
 The main routes that go through Hendon are the A1 (Great North Road); A41 (North Western Avenue), also at various stretches called Hendon Way and Watford Way as well as the A406 (North Circular Road); the last two have a junction that is called the Brent Cross flyover and is known as a traffic blackspot.

 Further north is the site of Hendon Aerodrome in an area of Hendon now known as Colindale.
-It was famous for the first airmail delivery; the first parachute descent from a powered aircraft; the first night flights; and, from RAF Hendon during World War II the RAF provided the first aerial defence of a city.
-It is believed that the first casualty in the Battle of Britain was an RAF Hurricane pilot from Hendon.
-It closed to flying in 1968 and is now the site of the RAF Museum, as well as the housing developments at Grahame Park and Beaufort Park.
+It was famous for the first airmail delivery; the first parachute descent from a powered aircraft; the first night flights; and, from RAF Hendon during the Second World War the Royal Air Force provided the first aerial defence of a city.
+It is believed that the first casualty in the Battle of Britain was an RAF Hawker Hurricane pilot from Hendon.
+It closed to flying in 1968 and is now the site of the Royal Air Force Museum London, as well as the housing developments at Grahame Park and Beaufort Park.